 |Mobile Ad-Hoc and Sensor Networks||Robustness, Self-Stabilization and Security|

 |Synergy of parallelism in algorithms, programming and architecture|

 Regular presentations will be allotted a 25-minute talk and up to 10 pages in the proceedings.
 This format is intended for contributions reporting original research, submitted exclusively to this conference.
 Brief announcements will be allotted a 10-minute talk and a 2-page abstract (each marked as a brief announcement) in the proceedings.
 This format is a forum for brief communications, which may be published later in other conferences.Awards:

 Every regular paper is eligible for the best paper award.
 The program committee may decline to make this award or may split the award among multiple papers.Submissions:

 Authors of contributed papers are encouraged to submit their manuscript electronically.
-More details will follow soon.
-The deadlines for electronic submissions are January 12 for regular papers and January 19 for brief announcements.
+The deadline for the electronic submission of abstracts is January 25, and the deadline for the submission of full versions of regular papers as well as brief announcements is February 1.
 These are firm deadlines.
 No extensions will be granted.
-Authors who are unable to submit electronically should contact the program chair, Rajmohan Rajaraman, to receive instructions.
+Authors who are unable to submit electronically should contact the program chair, Maurice Herlihy, to receive instructions.
 Do not send electronic submissions to this email address.

 Papers submitted to SPAA may not be under simultaneous consideration for a journal or any conference or workshop with published proceedings (other than as a brief announcement for a previous conference).Paper Submission Format: